Insurance Coder: Job Description and Education Requirements

 Education Requirements for Insurance Coders

-Aspiring insurance coders may consider completing a certificate or associate's degree program in medical billing and coding.
+Aspiring insurance coders may consider completing a certificate or an associate's degree program in medical billing and coding.
 Students take coursework in anatomy and physiology, and are introduced to medical terminology, pathophysiology and healthcare delivery systems.
 These programs expose students to common software applications used within the industry, as well as common coding guidelines, such as ICD-9, CPT, DSM-IV and HCPCS.

 The American Health Information Management Association (AHIMA) offers certification designations for insurance coders, including Certified Coding Assistant (CCA), Certified Coding Specialist (CCS) and Certified Coding Specialist-Physician-based (CCS-P).
 While AHIMA requires a minimum of a high school diploma to be eligible for taking certification exams, it does recommend completing advanced coding training and acquiring work experience.
 Beginning and experienced insurance coders obtain a certification designation as a way to boost career opportunities.

 Related to Insurance Coder: Job Description and Education Requirements